Hematopoietic Stem Cell Transplantation

 The donor will be carefully tested to check for diseases.
 Both you and the donor will be tested to ensure that your tissues are compatible.
 In order for the transplant to be successful, certain markers on the blood cells and bone marrow cells must match.

-As the recipient, you will be given medication to suppress your immune system.
+Medicine will be given to suppress your immune system.
 This is to prevent your body from rejecting the donor stem cells.
 In the weeks prior to the transplant, you may need to have:

 This process is called conditioning.
 It will rid the body of diseased cells and clear the bone marrow cavities for the new bone marrow.